john-science/john-science.github.io/_posts/2018-06-29-whats-a-haskell.md

 I don't even know what a Monad is yet!
 An Applicative Functor?
 What?

 Okay, I thought that since Lisp (and MIT-Scheme) had such little syntax to learn, Haskell would be fast to spin up on.
-And so far Haskell seems more like a fully fledge modern language (Java, not C++ or Scala), with a lot of syntax to learn.
+And so far Haskell seems more like a fully-fledged modern language (Java, not C++ or Scala), with a lot of syntax to learn.
+But I just couldn't get into it.

 ## References for Further Reading

 I don't know if I *will* be reading more about Haskell, it didn't endear itself to me immediately.
-But here are some references I found early on:
+But here are some references I used during my first foray:

 * [Learn You a Haskell - Textbook](http://learnyouahaskell.com/chapters)
 * [Generalized Behaviors and Imprisoning Side Effects](https://whatthefunctional.wordpress.com/2018/03/04/modeling-generalized-behaviors-and-imprisoning-side-effects/)